A quick Lowdown on lca of Building Materials and Why Wood Emerges as a Winner

 Life cycle of wood from sustainably managed forests

 Canadian Wood - Adopted from California forest products commission carbon dioxide from the atmosphere gets absorbed by growing forests and stored for the entire life cycle of the tree.
 Even after being harvested wood continues to store carbon for its entire life till the point of decay.
 Production of wood creates residue in the form of sawdust, which can be used as carbon-neutral fuel.
-Reforestation and sustainable forest management ensures that the carbon cycle continues and carbon dioxide continues to be taken out of the atmosphere.
+Reforestation and

-Manufacturing of wood products requires less total energy, and in particular less non-renewable (fossil) energy, than the manufacturing of most a-lternative materials.
+-lternative materials.
 The drying process accounts for most of the energy used in the manufacture of wood products.
 Wood processing residues (such as sawdust) are commonly used to fuel the drying, avoiding depletion of fossil fuels.

 Wood as a carbon neutral building material